albertoabellagarcia/synchronicity/Transportation/RestrictedTrafficArea/doc/spec.md

 + `specialRestrictions`: Individual vehicle type not allowed to cross the restricted traffic area in a specific time slot.

-    +	Attribute type: List of [SpecialRestriction](https://gitlab.com/synchronicity-iot/synchronicity-data-models/tree/master/RestrictedTrafficArea/SpecialRestriction/schema.json)
+    +	Attribute type: List of references to entities of type [SpecialRestriction](https://gitlab.com/synchronicity-iot/synchronicity-data-models/blob/master/Transportation/RestrictedTrafficArea/SpecialRestriction/schema.json)
     +	Optional
 + `restrictionExceptions`: Individual vehicle type allowed to cross the restricted traffic area in a specific time slot.
-    +	Attribute type: List of [RestrictionException](RestrictedTrafficArea/RestrictionException/RestrictionException/schema.json)
+    +	Attribute type: List of references to entities of type [RestrictionException](https://gitlab.com/synchronicity-iot/synchronicity-data-models/tree/master/Transportation/RestrictedTrafficArea/RestrictionException/schema.json)
     +	Optional
 + `restrictionValidityHours`: Days of the week and hours in which the traffic restriction is active.
     +	Normative references: http://schema.org/openingHours